SQLiteFlow/sqliteflow.github.io/index.md

 *Remote Connect*
 ![Open Remote Database](macOS/RemoteConnect.png)

+**Dark Mode**
+- Supports Dark Mode for macOS 10.14+.

 **Attach Database**
 - Attach opened databases without any code.
-This is a very handy feature that could save lots of your time from writing ATTACH DATABASE commands.
+This is a very handy way to do attach database thing, and could save a lot of your time from writing ATTACH DATABASE commands if your business mode relies on it.

 *Attach Opened Databases*
 ![UI - Attach Database](macOS/AttachDatabase.png)